-Disability Discrimination Law Valparaiso, IN for the Valparaiso, IN area.
+Looking for Disability Discrimination Law Valparaiso, IN near Valparaiso, IN?

 Disability Discrimination Law

 At Cleary/Fowler, we represent students who have been discriminated against as a result of their disability.Of the 53.9 million school-aged children in the U.S., about 2.8 million (5.2 percent) were reported to have a disability in 2010.
 These disabilities include physical limitations (vision/hearing impairment, limited mobility, chronic disease or illness) and mental impairments (learning disabilities, depression, developmental delays).

 For these students, attending school may present additional challenges--for example, how will a hearing impaired student listen to the teacher's instruction?
 How will a student with diabetes ensure his insulin is properly administered?
 How will a wheelchair-bound student get to and from the classroom?

 The answer is provided in a Section 504 plan.
 A Section 504 plan is a written document provided by the school district that sets out the reasonable accommodations and modifications necessary to ensure that a student with a disability receives equal access to the learning environment.

 A Section 504 plan is derived from the Rehabilitation Act of 1973 and the Americans with Disabilities Act, both of which prohibit discrimination against schoolchildren on the basis of disability.
 A violation of Section 504 is a violation of the student's civil rights.

 Schools are required to develop 504 plans for eligible students.
 A proper 504 plan will explain the accommodations and modifications that the school will make to the physical and instructional environment to ensure that disabled children have an equal opportunity to learn.